yhoazk/hckrnk/google_test/g_test.md

 2. Extract the contents in a tmp directory. `tar -xvf <googletest-version>`
 3. Create the build directoy and go there `mkdir build && cd build`
 4. Generate the makefiles `cmake -DMAKE_INSTALL_PREFIX:PATH=../../DIR ../googletest` the prefix is relative.
+The normal procedure installs in the linux system `/usr/local/include` for that just run `cmake ..` in the build directory.
-5. make
+5. `makev
-6. make install
+6. `sudo make install`

 After this step the generated directory is in the specified path